jinjagit/blogger/README.md

 ### Limited control of button attributes:

 I probably should have created my own buttons (for example, for the links on the sidebar) using JavaScript, but instead decided to try to do this using only Ruby in the layout file(s).
 I found that if I just stuck to the default style (delivered by the screen.css.scss file), then I could get quite a good result that included a nice hover background color change.
 As soon as I changed the button background color (actually a gradient background-image), however, I lost this hover effect.
 I tried introducing special classes and many other methods, but I think that without understanding the screen.css.scss file better (which isn't really my focus for this project), I cannot do better.
 Also, since it looks OK to me, I am not too worried.

+### Add ability for admin to delete any comment:

+It took me a while to discover a way to delete comments.
+After getting most of the way there, (adding a destroy function to comments_controller.rb, etc) the last piece of the jigsaw fell into place when I found the syntax for the delete link in the [...views/articles/\_comment.html.erb partial](https://github.com/jinjagit/blogger/blob/master/app/views/articles/_comment.html.erb) in [this post](https://stackoverflow.com/questions/34476250/how-can-i-delete-comments-in-a-rails-blog-app).

+After that, it was simply a matter of adding a conditional to the delete link, so it is only shown when "admin" is logged in, and adding the usual relevant before_action filter and related function to [comments_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/comments_controller.rb).